-As at 31 December 2022 the Group maintained an approved share-based payment scheme for employee compensation.
+As at 31 December 2023 the Group maintained an approved share-based payment scheme for employee compensation.
 All share-based employee compensation will be settled in equity.
-The Group has no legal or constructive obligation to repurchase or settle the options.
-On 3 May 2022 4,000,000 staff options were issued which were all outstanding as at 31 December 2022.
-As at 31 December 2021 there were nil approved staff options outstanding and no approved staff options were issued in 2021.
+There were no new approved staff options issued in the year (2022:4,000,000).
+As at 31 December 2023 there were 2,675,000 approved staff options outstanding (2022: 2,975,000).

 The Company has an unapproved share option scheme which is open to directors and consultants.
 Options granted under the scheme are for £nil consideration and are exercisable at a price equal to the quoted market price of the Company's shares on the date of the grant.
 The vesting period is 0 to 12 months.
-If the options remain unexercised after a period of 2-12 years from the date of grant, the option expires.
-The Options are forfeited subject to Board discretion on leaving or termination of services.
-On 3 May 2022, 750,000 unapproved options were issued to Alexander Brennan (250,000 at a price of 25p and 500,000 at a price of 30p) exercisable for 3 years, as detailed in the Remuneration Committee Report on page 35 to 36.
+If the options remain unexercised after a period of 2-15 years from the date of grant, the option expires.